Ayuba SO1, Danladi GS1, Ombuagdu A1*, Pam VA1, Njila HL2, Nkup CD3, Luka I4 and Mamot LP4

 Keywords: Urinary Schistosomiasis; Associated Risk Factors; Primary School Pupils; Geometric Mean Intensity; Microhematuria Rate

-Citation: Ayuba SO., et al. “Prevalence and Associated Risk Factors of Urinary Schistosomiasis among Primary School Pupils of Agyaragu Community, Lafia LGA, Nasarawa State, Nigeria".
+Citation: Ombuagdu A., et al. “Prevalence and Associated Risk Factors of Urinary Schistosomiasis among Primary School Pupils of Agyaragu Community, Lafia LGA, Nasarawa State, Nigeria".
 Acta Scientific Biotechnology 1.5 (2020): 08-12.

-Copyright: © 2020 Ayuba SO., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2020 Ombuagdu A., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.